RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/2-payment-status.md

 To get the payment status of a Request you can use the requestData object to check if the balance is greater than or equal to the expectedAmount.

-If the `balance.balance >= expectedAmount`: this means the request is paid (or even overpaid) If the `balance.balance > 0 && balance.balance < expectedAmount`: this means the request is partially paid.
+If `balance.balance >= expectedAmount`: this means the request is paid (or even overpaid) If `balance.balance > 0 && balance.balance < expectedAmount`: this means the request is partially paid.
-If the `balance.balance === 0`: this means the request is unpaid.
+If `balance.balance === 0`: this means the request is unpaid.

 You can use the following snippet to see if the request has been paid.